mo2menwael/Advanced-Tic-Tac-Toe/README.md

 # Advanced Tic Tac Toe

 ## Overview
 This project demonstrates an Advanced Tic Tac Toe game using C++, Qt for GUI, and SQLite for Database.
-The game has a database for a unique user login and 2 modes of play, Player VS Player or Player VS Ai.
+The game has a database for unique user login and 2 modes of play, Player vs. Player or Player vs. AI.
 The Player VS Ai has 3 difficulty modes: Easy, Medium, and Hard.

 ![](https://github.com/mo2menwael/Advanced-Tic-Tac-Toe/blob/main/game.gif)